research-software-directory/RSD-as-a-service/codemeta/README.md

 ## Developing

-This module is written in Go, version 1.22.5.
+This module is written in Go, see the `Dockerfile` for the version we use.
 You can find the installation instruction [here](https://go.dev/doc/install).
 If this page lists a newer version than the one we use, you can find all versions [here](https://go.dev/dl/).
 We currently don't have any external dependencies, except [Pico CSS](https://picocss.com/), which is dynamically linked in the HTML.

 When developing and running it locally, you need a locally running RSD instance, and you should set the `POSTGREST_URL` environment variable to a value at which the PostgREST backend can be reached.
 This will probably be `http://localhost/api/v1`.
 You can also point it to a dev or production server instead.